gopro/gpmf-parser/README.md

 As the CV processing in this example can take time, it will be common for the processing to begin before the payload frame it which it is written.
 The first FACE samples begin their processing at 10023, yet the payload for normal sample data began at 10140 (within the top DEVC structure).

-## Standard Units for physical properties supported by SUIN
+## Standard Units for physical properties supported by SIUN

 ### Base Units